 - their need to pay down debt

 So, I’m going to project 4-5% dividend growth in the coming years.

 From my perspective, I believe UPS stock is currently trading at a reasonable valuation.
 But, that by itself, does not necessarily make UPS a good stock to buy.

 Let’s look at value more closely.
 And, judge UPS stock value in several ways:

 - Morningstar fair value estimate

 Dividend Discount Model

-Using these assumptions, the dividend discount model calculates fair value at $102 per share.
+Using these assumptions, the UPS dividend discount model calculates the fair value of UPS stock to be $106 per share.

 UPS Stock Price to Earnings Ratio